clone206/dsd2dxd/README.md

 ![Progress bars](/asset/progress.jpg)

 ## Pre-compiled Binaris
-If you just want to download something that you can install, head to the [Releases](https://github.com/clone206/dsd2dxd/releases).
+If you just want to download pre-built binaries that are ready to install on your system, head to the [Releases](https://github.com/clone206/dsd2dxd/releases) and see the instructions.

-If you want to compile and install yourself.
-See below.
+If you want to compile and install yourself, see below.

 ## Build Dependencies